Accessibility Team Meeting Agenda: March 26, 2026

 Gutenberg

-@joedolson reported that several major features are in progress that are important for accessibility, including the Icons blockBlock Block is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
-The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience., Tab block, Accordion block, and Block Commenting.
-He has reviewed the Icons block, Accordion block, and Block Commenting, but has not yet had time to review the Tabs block.
+• The new Tabs blockBlock Block is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
+The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience. was reviewed and several issues were identified and the editor team is handling the reported issues promptly.

 Themes